grok.org.uk:/#

 Whilst we cannot rebuild the core OS itself without source code, we can still make use of this tool to compile popular third-party applications to raise the bar against stack-smashing exploits directed at Solaris machines.

-Update: These instructions apply to gcc 2.95.3 only.
+Update: These instructions apply to GCC 2.95.3 only.
 Please see http://grok.org.uk/tools/ssp/ for other supported versions.

 Prerequisites